My Account

 By understanding the interplay between FMLA, ADA, and state laws, and by fostering a proactive culture of safety and return-to-work, you do more than just "manage claims."
 You protect the organization’s bottom line, you shield the company from liability, and most importantly, you support employees during their most vulnerable moments.

 This is the true value of the HR Generalist: the ability to navigate bureaucracy without losing sight of the human being behind the paperwork.
-Embrace this complexity, invest in your training, and you will become the strategic anchor your organization relies on.
+Embrace this complexity, invest in your training at the HR Training Center, and you will become the strategic anchor your organization relies on.

 HR Training Center